mptz/lark-memos/memos/memo-1.md

 Lark runs on real computing hardware with specific capabilities.
 We expose these capabilities to allow high-performance programs.
-Abstractions should coincide with performant implementations.
+Abstractions coincide with performant implementations.
 High degrees-of-freedom abstraction designs are delegated to libraries.

 III.
 Code Expresses Execution